Hastings Photographers (Ha-He)

 William Heilbronn (1822-1900)

 In the early 1860s William Heilbronn embarked on his photographic career.
 In 1863, William Heilbronn joined forces with Edward Schnadhorst *(1830-1913) to form the firm of Schnadhorst & Heilbronn.
-For the past few years, Edward Schnadhorst had been operating a photographic portrait studio at 433 Strand, Westminster, London.
-(The studio at 433 Strand was the former studio of Cornelius Jabez Hughes.
-This fashionable London studio had been opened by the famous photographer John Jabez Edwin Mayall (1813-1901) in 1847).
+For the past few years, Edward Schnadhorst had been operating a photographic portrait studio at 433 Strand, Westminster, London. [ The studio at 433 Strand was the former studio of Cornelius Jabez Hughes.
+This fashionable London studio had been established in 1847 by the famous photographer John Jabez Edwin Mayall (1813-1901) ].
 From 1863 until September 1864, the studio at 433 Strand carried the name of Schnadhorst & Heilbronn.
 On 1st October 1864, the partnership between Edward Schnadhorst and William Heilbronn was dissolved.
 The studio at 433 Strand was retained by William Heilbronn, who immediately entered into a partnership with photographer John Henry Robert Pike (1805-1866), forming the firm of Heilbronn & Pike.
 This business partnership lasted less than a year and in July 1865, William Heilbronn and John Pike went their separate ways.

 By 1881, William Heilbronn had abandoned photography.
 The 1881 census records William Heilbronn at 105 Tredegar Road, Bow, East London.
 William Heilbronn is entered on the census return as a commercial shipping clerk, aged 56.
 Living at William Heilbronn's house in Tredegar Road at the time of the 1881 census was his wife Mary Ann (Marian), his youngest son Edward Booth Heilbronn, described as a twenty-six year old unemployed draper, and his two youngest daughters, twenty-one year old Catherine and Therese, a "Music Teacher" in her mid twenties.
 Two other family members were staying at William Heilbronn's house on the night of the census - Mrs Louisa Giles, a widowed sister, and his four year old grandson Egerton Beresford Heilbronn.
 Ten years later, William Heilbronn was living at the same address in Tredegar Road with his two unmarried daughters, Therese Heilbronn and Catherine Heilbronn.
 Henry's wife Mrs Marian Catherine Heilbronn had died in Bow the previous year at the age of 69.
 William Heilbronn is described on the 1881 census return as a widower of seventy-one, employed as a commercial clerk by the General Steam Navigation Co.